Staying safe in excessive heat

-When excessive heat advisories or warnings are issued in our region, as they are now, it can mean people are more susceptible to increased health risks caused by exposure to the heat wave.
+When excessive heat advisories or warnings are issued in our region, it can mean people are more susceptible to increased health risks caused by exposure to the heat wave.

 It’s important to be cautious of the possibility of heatstroke if you are participating in any outdoor activities during excessive heat.
 Heatstroke can cause serious complications or death, especially for those who are most vulnerable such as infants and children, people 65 years of age and older, people who are overweight and people who are on certain medications.

-HSHS St. John’s Hospital recommends taking the following measures to prevent heatstroke:
+Your local HSHS hospital recommends taking the following measures to prevent heatstroke:

 - Wear loose-fitting clothes – Loose-fitting clothes allow for your body to cool properly as opposed to tight or heavy clothes.